Last updated: 1 April 2026

 • Which is better overall: Amber Electric or Click Energy?

-Comparing average usage rates and customer satisfaction ratings in our dataset, Amber Electric scores higher on both metrics.
+Based on average usage rates in our dataset, Amber Electric offers a more competitive rate.
 The right choice for you depends on your state, usage patterns, and whether you have solar panels.

 • How do I switch from Amber to Click (or vice versa)?